 businesses that choose to produce copy in-house may save money in the short term but could end up spending a lot of time writing email variations. time spent writing and split-testing email copy may be better spent running the business. for that reason, many leaders choose to work with marketing agencies to help with copy.

-beyond copy is the powerful medium of video. a few relevant statistics support incorporating video into your campaigns, whether in-house or outsourced, personalized or mass-produced are:
+beyond copy is the powerful medium of video. a few relevant statistics support incorporating video into your campaigns, whether in-house or outsourced, personalized or mass-produced:

-- a6% bump in open ratesif you include the word “video” in your subject line.
+- a6% bump in open ratesoccurs if you include the word “video” in your subject line.

 - crtincreases by 25%if you include a video.